 Will you appear on my podcast?

 I love having interesting conversations with interesting people, and podcasts seem to be a great excuse to make that happen.
-They’re typically a whole lot of fun, so color me interested.
+They’re typically a whole lot of fun, but my schedule is typically pretty crazy.
+So color me interested, but also please don’t be offended if I can’t be a guest as I have to prioritize my business and my family.
 Drop me a line and schedule-permitting I’d love to be a part of your podcast.

 Can I write a guest post on your site?

 But please write on your own site and share you thoughts with me and others!
 That’s the name of the game.